-Risk Threats In Initial Risk Rating Initial Risk Rating Initial Risk Rating Initial Risk Rating Management measures / actions Residual Risk Rating L С R L С R Mining within the offset site Mining has the potential to result in the full clearing of the offset site.
-Rare Critical Critical Currently, no mining/exploration permits cover the Property.
+Risk Threats Initial Risk Rating Management measures / actions Residual F Rating L С R L С R Mining within the offset site Mining has the potential to result in the full clearing of the offset site.
+Rare Critical High Currently, no mining/exploration permits cover the Property.
 Currently, there is no legal mechanism that will render mining impossible to occur on the offset site.
 Legally securing the Property as an offset site will however greatly increase any offset obligations if the offset site were impacted upon.
 Following procurement, site will be legally recognised as an offset site via VDec under the VM Act.
-Rare Critical Low Drought Increase in the likelihood of unplanned and uncontrolled fire.
+Rare Critical High Drought Increase in the likelihood of unplanned and uncontrolled fire.
 Reduced growth levels of native species flora growth.
 Increased risk of native flora dieback.
 Increased risk of threatened fauna mortality due to reduced moisture levels in surrounding environment.
 Increase in bare ground, and therefore increase in ability of invasive species to capitalise after rainfall event.
 Likely Moderate Medium Fire network management.
 Fire regimes as per RE guidelines.
 Increased native flora health via; removal of livestock (cattle and horses) and pest fauna (rabbit) management.
 Likely Moderate Medium Flooding Damage to infrastructure; fencing, gates, signage and access tracks.
 Spread of non-native weed material.
-Possible High Medium Note internal fencing to be removed and no construction of access tracks and fencing will be undertaken in proximity to creek lines.
-Regular inspections after flooding events and budget allocation for repairs to infrastructure.
-Maintenance and promotion of riparian vegetation to reduce erosion of waterways and flooding impacts.
+Possible High Medium Within one year, all internal fencing is to be removed and construction of access tracks and fencing will not be undertaken in proximity to creek lines.
+Within one month following a flood event, an inspection will be undertaken to determine extent of, and budget allocation for, repairs to infrastructure.
+Ongoing maintenance and promotion of riparian vegetation to reduce erosion of waterways and flooding impacts.
 Following flooding, frequent site inspections to monitor potential spread of non-native flora material.
-Removal or grazing pressure to ensure good ground cover and limit the ability of non-natives to encroach on native pasture areas.
-Possible Moderate Low
+Within one year, removal of grazing will be undertaken to ensure good ground cover and limit the ability of non-natives to encroach on native pasture areas.
+Possible Moderate Medium